DaixuanLi/AutoBlox_Artifact/README.md

 python3 clustering.py
 ```

 The workload clustering figure will appear in reproduced_dat folder.
-The figure proves that AutoBlox can efficiently identify new workloads.
+This experiment will demonstrate that AutoBlox can efficiently identify new workloads.

-### Fine-grained and Coarsed-grained Pruning (Figure 3, 4)
+### Fine-grained and Coarsed-grained Pruning (Figure 3 and Figure 4)

-To reproduce Figure 3 and 4,  please run
+To reproduce Figure 3 and Figure 4,  please run

 ```
 cd src/